 The beautiful Blue Lagoon, Reykjavik, Iceland

-The Blue Lagoon isn't cheap - we chose the lowest cost package, which was 6,100 ISK, roughly $67 Canadian dollars, and for that we had a swim / bathe in the mineral-rich warm waters and a mineral mask treatment.
+The Blue Lagoon isn't cheap - we chose the lowest cost package, which was 6,100 ISK, roughly $61 Canadian dollars, and for that we had a swim / bathe in the mineral-rich warm waters and a complimentary mineral mask treatment.
+It is necessary to book to reserve a time for the Blue Lagoon.

 Blue Lagoon at dusk - around 11:00 pm